Automation Specialist Jobs in USA with Visa Sponsorship

 What visa options are available for Automation Specialists seeking U.S. sponsorship?

-The H-1B is the most common path and requires employer sponsorship plus clearing the annual lottery.
-Australian citizens can apply for the E-3, which has no lottery and far less competition for available slots.
+The H-1B visa is the most common path and requires employer sponsorship plus clearing the annual lottery.
+Australian citizens can apply for the E-3 visa, which has no lottery and far less competition for available slots.
 Canadians and Mexicans may qualify for the TN visa under the USMCA.
 Applicants with extraordinary ability in automation or advanced manufacturing may also explore the O-1A, though that requires substantial documentation of recognition in the field.

 Do I need a four-year degree, or does relevant work experience count?